-FG will Curb Revenue Leakages with Finance Act, PIA, Says Accountant General
+FG Will Curb Revenue Leakages with Finance Act, PIA, Says Accountant General

 “Since the laws came into effect, we have seen a lot of positive impacts.
 For instance, revenue from the Value Added Tax of this country has tremendously improved.

-“You know that before the Finance Act came into effect, VAT was 5% but now VAT is 7.5per cent.
+“You know that before the Finance Act came into effect, VAT was five per cent, but now VAT is 7.5per cent.

 “If you look at the revenue from the time of this policy, you will see that the difference is much higher.